 Here’s a chewy peanut butter cookie recipe to throw on the pile.
 The recipe is originally from Jif, hence the name Jif Irresistible Peanut Butter Cookies.
 I used Natural Jif peanut butter and the recipe worked just fine.

-This is an older recipe that doesn’t have a super strong peanut butter flavor, but does have an interesting texture thanks to the shortening and brown sugar.
+This is an older peanut butter cookie recipe with a great texture thanks to the shortening and brown sugar.
 Natural Jif Irresistible Peanut Butter Cookies have a crisp and crumbly shell and a chewy center.
-When made with butter, the flavor is a little fuller but the texture is more uniformly chewy and you don’t get the contrasting crispy/crumbly.
-I think what makes this cookie special is the fact it’s NOT too strong in peanut butter and has the crisp/chewy texture that appeals to some people.
+When made with butter rather than shortening, the flavor is a little fuller but the texture is more uniformly chewy.
+You don’t get quite as much contrast of crispy/crumbly.
+Overall, the peanut butter flavor is good but not super strong.

 If you prefer a chewy peanut butter cookie recipe with more peanut butter flavor, I recommend Peanut Butter Jumbos.
 For a more traditionally crumbly peanut butter texture and fuller flavor, the One Bowl Criss-Cross Peanut Butter Cookies are great.
-Another personal favorite which uses a combination of shortening and butter plus a combination of cake flour and regular flour is a recipe called Sadie’s Peanut Butter Cookies.
-Sadies’s gives you the best of all worlds in terms of texture and flavor, but it’s a little less convenient since you have to use two kinds of flour.
+Another personal favorite which uses a combination of shortening and butter both cake all-purpose flour is the Sadie’s Peanut Butter Cookies recipe.
+Sadies’s gives you the best of all worlds in terms of texture and flavor.
+It’s just a little less convenient since you have to use two kinds of flour.

 Irresistible Jif Peanut Butter Cookies